williamle8300/anthem/README.md

 Stage 1: Alpha [1]
 add • delete • organize tracksets

-	create user flows for [ new trackset / add to trackset ]n (e.g., the modal) draft the working modol, MON!
-	add numbering in .leftPanel
+	establish working model
+	aobs
-	mockup user flow for trackSet modal 1.0 (filtering-by-typing; highlight when 1-to-1 typed match; no particular ordering; one message for 'submit': "ADD") create aobs for 'trackset' & 'clone trackset'
+	mockup the user flow for trackSet modal 1.0
+		• filtering-by-typing
+		• highlight when 1-to-1 typed match
+		• no particular ordering
+		• one message for 'submit': "ADD"

+	quickest route to having trackSets
+		user flows for trackSet modal
+		the objects it'll need, and frontend components needed don't worry about future changes
+	since no changes are 'breaking' changes (no such thing) once done with this, iterate new FEATURES into codebase

   Create tracksets
 	 • "/williamle8300?trackset=canadian-indierock"
 	 • "/williamle8300?trackset=burial-fourtet"